crespocarlos/DjangoPractice/README.md

 # tictactoe-game-django
-A tic tac toe game in python and django.
+A tic tac toe game in python, django and angularJS

 # Course
 It was done in order to learn some things of the django concepts and python.
 Check the course out below